Skillshot/golang-dev-with-clouds-test/README.md

 ### Application

 The application that is executed by the `CronJob` is implemented as a separate Go module and is built as a Docker image, that is used by the `CronJob`.
+Multi-stage Docker build is preferred.

 ### Overall project structure (not all files shown)